hakanayaz/PIRQ_Draft/Module 2/pyket/README.md

-# pyket
+# pytket

-`pyket` is a python module of the set of quantum programming tools
+`pytket` is a python module of the set of quantum programming tools

-## Referance Links
+## Reference Links

 <https://cqcl.github.io/tket/pytket/api/>